top of page

 Programs & Projects

-If you would like to know more about current or future projects & programs or how to donate or sponsor, please contact the MEC.
+If you would like to know more about current or future projects & programs or how to donate or sponsor, please contact the Mitakoodi Elders Council for more information.

 Certificates